denten-books/plain-text/2-device.md

 of elementary number theory [^ln1-anticipate].
 His solution involved more than a formula.
 Instead, he imagined a machine that would in some real sense take place of the calculation.
-Ultimately, Turing described a device that was meant to *embody* the symbol: it transformed external abstractions into physical states, internal to the device.
+Ultimately, Turing described a device that was meant to embody the symbol: it transformed external abstractions into physical states, internal to the device.
 In doing so, this imagined machine was designed to breach the boundary between idea and matter.
-It was exactly an instrument for transforming ideas into shapes: the same process at the heart of materialist poetics discussed in the previous section.
-In this sense, Turing's hypothetical machine represents the conclusion of a long-standing thought experiment concerning the nature of human understanding and a beginning of a new, machine-assisted, philological practice.
+It was exactly an instrument for transforming ideas into shapes.
+In that sense, Turing's hypothetical machine represents a advancement in the development of a long-standing thought experiment concerning the nature of human understanding and the beginning of a new, machine-assisted philological practice.

 The question of "automated" philology echoes through the canon of Western philosophic tradition.
 What does it mean to read and to understand something?